 '''

-user@cirrus:~> cd sharpen/C-SER
+cd sharpen/C-SER

 '''

-Using the Emacs text editor
+3.4 Using the Emacs text editor

 Running interactive graphical applications on Cirrus can be very slow.
 It is therefore best to use Emacs in in-terminal mode.
-In this mode you can edit the file as usual but you must use keyboard shortcuts to run operations such as "save file" (remember, there are no menus that can be accessed using a mouse).
+In this mode you can edit the file as usual but you must use keyboard shortcuts to run operations such as "save file" (remember, in this mode there are no menus that can be accessed using the mouse).